trxpic/keylogger-/README.md

-# keylogger-
-lol imagine being cringe and using this
+lol imagine being cringe and using this (education purposes only :)